 So those are the axes for the launch vehicle and spacecraft.
 But how did they line up when the Saturn V and Apollo stack were assembled?
 Badly, as it turns out.

 First, the good news—all the X axes align, because the spacecraft and launch vehicle are all positioned engines-down for launch, for structural support reasons, if nothing else.

 With regard to Y and Z, it’s easy to see the CSM’s orientation on the launch pad.
-Here’s a view from the Launch Escape Tower, which we’ve established (see above) is on the -Y side of the launch vehicle.
+Here’s a view from the Launch Umbilical Tower, which we’ve established (see above) is on the -Y side of the launch vehicle.
 The tunnel allowing access to the crew hatch of the Command Module (-Z) is on the left, and the umbilical tunnel connecting the Service Module to the Command Module is on the right (+Z), so the CSM +Y axis is pointing towards us.